“The only sane policy for the world is that of abolishing war.” -Linus Pauling

-Few months ago I was in a meeting with one renowned research professor.
+Few months ago I was in a conference with one renowned research professor.

 We were walking and talking simultaneously to go from one building to another building.

-It was about half a mile of walking to go from one building to another, so he decided to drive.
-Once we reached the parking lot, I saw a $10 bill laying on the ground.
-I told him that there is a $10 bill laying on the ground.
+It was a little bit a cold day, about half a mile of walking to go from one building to another, so he decided to drive.
+Once we reached the parking lot, I saw a dollar 10 bill laying on the ground.
+I told him that there is a dollar 10 bill laying on the ground.

-Without any second thought, he replied, “if it was a $10 bill somebody else would have already picked it up.”
+Without any second thought, he replied, “if it was a dollar 10 bill somebody else would have already picked it up.”

-I was behind him so I slowed down, I ignored what he just said, stepped back, picked up a $10 bill and put it into my pocket.
+I was behind him so I slowed down, I ignored what he just said, stepped back, picked up a dollar 10 bill and put it into my pocket.

 We got in the car and reached our destination, another building.